Supersymmetry-assisted high-fidelity ground state preparation of single neutral atom in an optical tweezer: Adiabatic extraction

-The adiabatic atom extraction is performed as follows: (i) The auxiliary tweezer $V_{2}(x)$ is deformed such that its eigenenergies are increased by $ \Delta $. (ii) $V_{2}(x)$ is transported toward the main tweezer $V_{1}(x)$ adiabatically, and the bound state $|\varphi _{1,n}\rangle $ is coupled with its counterpart $|\varphi _{2,n}\rangle $ for $n\geq 1$. (iii) $V_{2}(x)$ is adiabatically deformed to decrease its eigenenergies by $-2\Delta $ and then transported away from the main tweezer $V_{1}(x)$.
-After such an adiabatic process, all atoms in the excited states of the main tweezer are transported to the auxiliary tweezer, while atoms in the ground state $|\varphi _{1,0}\rangle $ are unaffected, as illustrated in Fig.~\ref{fig:adiabatic}.
-As a result, the remaining atoms in the main tweezer is prepared in the vibrational ground state.
+The adiabatic atom extraction is performed as follows: (i) The auxiliary tweezer $V_{2}(x)$ is deformed such that its eigenenergies are increased by $ \Delta $. (ii) $V_{2}(x)$ is transported toward the main tweezer $V_{1}(x)$ adiabatically, and the bound state $|\varphi _{1,n}\rangle $ is coupled with its counterpart $|\varphi _{2,n}\rangle $ for $n\geq 1$. (iii) $V_{2}(x)$ is adiabatically deformed to decrease its eigenenergies by $-2\Delta $ and then transported away from the main tweezer $V_{1}(x)$. (iv) The original empty $ V_{2}(x)$ is restored for next extraction.
+After such an adiabatic process, all atoms (or atom components) in the excited states of the main tweezer are transported to the auxiliary tweezer, while atom (component) in the ground state $|\varphi _{1,0}\rangle $ is unaffected, as illustrated in Fig.~\ref {fig:adiabatic}.
+As a result, the remaining atom (component) in the main tweezer is prepared in the vibrational ground state.
+Here the pairwise energy levels due to supersymmetry play a central role for the atom extraction.
+Steps (i) and (iv) can be done very fast, we will focus on steps (ii) and (iii) in the following.